kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
+v9.0.0.5, 19 Jun 2026:
+- Bug-fix: In Map Menu > Select Object mode (e.g. selecting a navigation beacon for HQ teleportation), the +/- buttons for the deployables were broken.

 v9.0.0.4, 17 Jun 2026:
 - Bug-fix: Map Menu: The "select component" mode was broken.
 This is the mode when the game asks you to select an object on the map.
 E.g. When teleporting the Player's HQ.